JuliaLang/www.julialang.org/drafts/_posts/2013-04-01-async-optimization.md

 Results on Amazon EC2.
 Workers correspond to individual m1.medium instances.
 The master process is run on an m3.xlarge instance.
 </p>

 On both architechtures the asynchronous version solves subproblems at a higher rate and has significantly better parallel efficiency.
 Scaling is better on EC2 than on the shared-memory server likely because the subproblem calculation is memory bound, and so performance is better on the distributed-memory architechture.
-Anyway, Julia makes it easy to run on both.
+Anyway, with Julia we can easily experiment on both.

 ### Further reading